Deep Generative Spatiotemporal Engression for Probabilistic Forecasting of Epidemics: Background

-The engression framework has been implemented for environmental time series forecasting. \cite{kraft2026modeling} integrated engression with LSTM networks to create an LSTM-engression model for rainfall-runoff prediction.
-An engression-based time series model can produce an entire ensemble of plausible future trajectories, providing a rich and dynamically consistent characterization of predictive uncertainty.
-The pre-additive structure is what makes engression models generative.
-To generate a single sample from the trained model, one simply samples a random noise vector $\eta$ from a pre-defined distribution (e.g., uniform or Gaussian), computes the perturbed input $X'=X+\eta$, and then passes $X'$ through the learned function $g$ to get a sample output $Y_{sample}= g(X')$.
-By repeating this process with different noise samples, one can generate an entire ensemble of plausible outputs, effectively sampling from the learned distribution.
-This work builds deep spatiotemporal engression frameworks for probabilistic forecasting of multivariate time series under spatial dependencies.
-Our proposed models produce model-intrinsic prediction intervals for forecasting spatiotemporal epidemic series.
+The synthesis of a distributional fit via the energy score with a pre-ANM architecture equips engression with theoretically grounded advantages in extrapolation.
+While the extrapolative properties of engression provide strong theoretical guarantees, they rely on monotonicity assumptions which are violated in real-world spatiotemporal setups.
+However, the pre-additive structure of engression is particularly advantageous for time series forecasting because it renders the model inherently generative with a greater distributional flexibility through the non-linear propagation of noise.
+This is a critical mechanism for robust uncertainty quantification.
+To draw a single sample from the trained model, a random noise vector $\eta$ is sampled from a pre-defined distribution (e.g., uniform or Gaussian) and used to compute the perturbed input $X'=X+\eta$.
+This perturbed input is then passed through the learned function $g$ to yield a sample output $Y_{sample}= g(X')$.
+By repeating this stochastic process, the model can generate an entire ensemble of plausible future trajectories, effectively sampling from the learned distribution to provide a rich and dynamically consistent characterization of predictive uncertainty.
+Although point-based post-ANMs are also generative in the sampling sense, generating trajectories from them through this noise sampling strategy would result in a spurious uncertainty profile, as discussed in the preceding section.
+The generative capability of engression has been leveraged in environmental domains, such as rainfall-runoff prediction using LSTM-engression \citep{kraft2026modeling}.
+The present work develops deep spatiotemporal engression frameworks specifically designed for the probabilistic forecasting of multivariate time series under complex spatial dependencies.
+Our proposed models exploit the generative sampling mechanism of the pre-ANM and the energy score formulation to produce model-intrinsic prediction intervals, accurately quantifying uncertainty for forecasting spatiotemporal epidemic series.